Urology

 Metoidioplasty

 Metoidioplasty is the creation of a new phallus using a hormonally enlarged clitoris.
 This procedure has a low complication rate when performed by an expert.
 It provides excellent sensation and the ability to orgasm.
-However, because the size of the new penis ranges from 4 to 9 centimeters, most patients cannot penetrate during sexual intercourse.
+However, because the size of the new penis ranges from four to nine centimeters, most patients cannot penetrate during sexual intercourse.
 A variation of the surgery may permit urination while standing.

 Phalloplasty

-Phalloplasty involves creating a new penis using tissue from outside the genitalia.
-Most surgeons use tissue from the forearm.
-But this can leave a significant scar on the arm.
+Phalloplasty involves creating a new penis, using tissue from outside the genitalia.
+Most surgeons use tissue from the forearm, however this can leave a significant scar on the arm.
 At Mount Sinai, we can take tissue from the lateral chest wall to create a new penis.
-This results in a less concerning scar.
-Another option is the suprapubic phalloplasty, where we use tissue from the area above the groin.
-We pick the donor site based on your preference and what your body will permit.
+This results in a less obvious scar.
+Another option is the suprapubic or abdominal phalloplasty, where we use skin and fatty tissue from the area above the groin.
+The donor site is chosen in consultation with you, your preferences, and what your body will permit.

 Other Considerations

 We often see patients who have undergone surgery elsewhere.
 They come to us for a second opinion or repair, such as fixing a urethral stricture or fistula.
-In addition, we can help trans men with retained vaginal remnants.
-We can also help trans women with misdirected urine stream as well as incontinence.
+In addition, we can help trans men who have retention of vaginal remnants.
+We can also help trans women with misdirected urine stream, as well as incontinence.

 Patients can have other complications of vaginoplasty.
 These include poor aesthetic outcome, residual painful erectile tissue, a misplaced or buried clitoris, and a misplaced urethral opening with excessive urethral remnant.
-Vaginal stenosis and shrinkage can also be a problem.
+Vaginal stenosis and shrinkage can also be an issue.
 Our team has experience with surgical repair of all these complications.

 Fertility Preservation

 Some trans patients choose to preserve their eggs or sperm prior to surgery.
-We can help guide with current options available to you.
+We can help guide you with the range of options available to you.

 Meet Our Team